frictionlessdata/frictionless-py/docs/describing-data.md

 ! frictionless extract data/country-2.csv
 ```

-Basically, that's a really important idea - with not metadata many software will not be able to even read this data file, furthermore, without metadata people can not understand the purpose of this data.
-Let's now use the `country.resource.yaml` the file we created in the "Data Resource" section:
+Basically, that's a really important idea - without metadata many software products will not be able to even read this data file, furthermore, without metadata people can not understand the purpose of this data.
+Let's now use the `country.resource.yaml` file we created in the "Data Resource" section:

 ```python
 ! frictionless extract tmp/country.resource.yaml --basepath .
 ```

 As we can see, it's now fixed.
-The metadata we'd had saved the day.
+The metadata we had saved the day.
 If we explore this data in Python we can discover that it also correct data types e.g. `id` is Python's integer not string.
 This fact will allow exporting and sharing this data without any fear.

 ## Metadata Classes